RIBA International Award 2021: The best new buildings in the world are discovered - ExBulletin

 Built on a narrow strip of land on the historic island, the sleek design offers a contemporary contrast to its significantly older neighbors.
 RIBA praised how the project “mixes the neoclassical with the modern”.

-“The temple-like command entrance, the columnar walkway that wraps around the building and projects into the city, and the high space of the inner lobby are monumental in scale and stature,” the organization wrote in a press release.
+“The temple-shaped entrance entrance, the columnar walkway that wraps around the building and projects into the city, and the high space of the inner lobby are monumental in scale and stature,” the organization wrote in a press release.

 Allford said all three projects are “united by human experience in their hearts”.
 The award jury is composed of experts from Europe, USA, Asia and South America, and is chaired by French architect and urban planner Odile Decq.